Board and Staff Only

 9. Adoption Leave.
 FTEs and PTEs who have adopted a child or are expecting to adopt a child within thirty (30) calendar days, may take up to sixty (60) calendar days of unpaid leave once per twelve (12) month period.
 The employee shall coordinate scheduling of their leave and return dates with their supervisor or the CEO as far in advance as possible.
 Though leave is unpaid, during this period, benefits continue to be available and/or accrue as normal, and the employee’s position is retained for their return.

 10. Bereavement Leave.
-FTEs shall receive three (3) days and PTEs shall receive sixteen (16) hours paid leave maximum, to be worked out with their supervisor and if they were scheduled to work, for bereavement following the death of an immediate family member, including steprelations.
-FTEs shall receive one (1) day and PTEs five (5) hours paid leave following the death of a grandparent or grandchild.
+FTEs shall receive three (3) days and PTEs shall receive sixteen (16) hours paid leave maximum, to be worked out with their supervisor and if they were scheduled to work, for bereavement following the death of a close family member.
+FTEs shall receive one (1) day and PTEs five (5) hours paid leave following the death of an extended family member or close friend, if requested.
 The compensation of bereavement leave for PTE’s is applicable only if and when such leave is taken when the PTE was scheduled to work.

 11. Comp-Time.
 Comp time will be provided and monitored at the discretion of the CEO or immediate supervisor.
 Comp time should not interfere with previous commitments or the priorities and needs of RJI.
 Comp time should be taken with approval from immediate supervisor and as close to the time when the comp time was originally earned, at the discretion of the immediate supervisor and the CEO.